 Notes issued under the Programme will be uncertificated.
-Except in the circumstances described in Condition 13 (Exchange of Beneficial Interests and Replacement of Individual Certificates) of the General Terms and Conditions and Condition 14 (Exchange of Beneficial Interests and Replacement of Individual Certificates) of the Additional Tier 1 Terms and Conditions, investors will not be entitled to receive certificated Notes.
+Except in the circumstances described in Condition 12 (Exchange of Beneficial Interests and Replacement of Certificates in respect of Notes held in the Central Depository), investors will not be entitled to receive certificated Notes.
 The Participants will maintain records of the Beneficial Interests in the Uncertificated Notes.
 Investors of such Uncertificated Notes will be able to trade their Beneficial Interests only through the Central Depository.